NickHolt/Tetrocity/README.md

 How To Run
 =========

-Tetrocity is available to play as a JWS application here: http://cusg.eecs.berkeley.edu/~nickholt/, or by downloading and running the .jar included in this repo.
+Tetrocity is available to play as a JWS application here: http://cusg.eecs.berkeley.edu/~nickholt/ (won't work on 32-bit browsers like OSX Chrome), or by downloading and running the .jar included in this repo.
 If security is a concern, feel free to clone this repo and compile if yourself!
 All necessary resources have been included.

 Rules
 =========